I am sharing my best tips for quickly decorating open shelves and changing up seasonal decor.

 If you count all of the different seasons and then add all the different holidays throughout the year, that adds up to quite a bit of effort!
 Even though I do my best to keep things simple, it still takes time to drag things out of my stash, play around and arrange everything and then put away what I don’t use.
 And just so you know, my shelves are downstairs, but all of my stash is upstairs. ugh

-First up are my shelves decorated for winter.
-I was more than ready for some simplicity after their Christmas decor, so I created a “base” of black and white with a little gray and artificial greenery thrown in.
+First up are my rustic shelves decorated for winter.
+I was more than ready for some simplicity after their Christmas decor, so I created a “base” of black and white with a little gray and faux greenery thrown in.

 I started with a base of my black and white striped dishes and stacks of my solid white everyday dinnerware.
 I added two tool boxes that can easily have the contents changed out as the seasons go by.

 Bowls act as holders for chunky white candles surrounded with artificial evergreens and pinecones to create a visual splash.

 Come back next Monday to see how I decorated these same shelves for Valentine’s Day by making just a few simple changes.